Chapter 1 : Our Time Now

 “Just what exactly was that?” he inquires in a threatening tone.
 A hint of amusement is masked on his face, but his voice is as stern as ever.
 He waits for us to answer and when we don’t he adds, “I guess I shouldn’t have expected more from you.
 But why exactly did you have to make all the forks in the hall chase after Professor Chang?”

 I can see his composure start to break, but he turns away from us before he can’t hold it anymore.
 Phillip and I look at each other with victorious grins a fist bump as Neville starts to pace.
 “Well you know I can’t really give you detention, as it is the last day you’ll be here.”
 Phillip and I look at each other knowingly.
-There really wasn’t anything he could do about it… or so I thought, before I hear his next statement.
+There really wasn’t anything he could do about it… or so I thought.
 “Seeing as I know both of your parents, they’ll be hearing about this and punish accordingly.”

 Damn.
-I always get in trouble for my pranks, but why didn’t he just give us detention or something?
-I would gladly stay another day than to face the wrath of my mother… Damn.
+I always get in trouble for my pranks.
+Why didn’t he just give us detention or something?
+I would gladly stay another day than to face the wrath of my mother… damn.
 I look to my left and Phillip’s face reveals he seems to share my sentiments.
 We leave Neville’s office silently.
-Both of our mothers had terrible tempers, but hopefully they will find it as funny as we did.
+Both of our mothers had terrible tempers.
+Hopefully they will find it as funny as we did.

-An hour and a half later, Phillip, Roger Thomas, Reid Williams, Fred Weasley and I all leave our doorm and head down to the Great Hall for the graduation ceremony.
+An hour and a half later, Phillip, the rest of our roommates (Roger Thomas, Reid Williams, and Fred Weasley), and I all leave our dorm and head down to the Great Hall for the graduation ceremony.
 We are seated alphabetically, so I'm not close to any of my mates.
-Too bad Finnigan doesn’t start with a “ph.”
+It’s too bad Finnigan doesn’t start with a “ph.”
 I'm half a Weasley!
 Couldn't I sit near Fred and Reid for that?

 In any case, Mum and Dad have always been proud of me for Quidditch, but actually graduating is something that even I was starting to doubt would happen.
 I’m not terribly stupid, but I’m also not one to go out of my way to study when there are Quidditch plays to plan or a girlfriend to attend to…

 Speaking of whom, where is she?
 She… the love of my life: Meredith Elaine Blount.
 Is that not the most incredible name you have ever heard?
 Well, I think so.
-I haven’t spoken to her today, which is very odd, and I haven’t seen her since last night, which is also odd (I was, admittedly, asleep until they got to 'n' on the roster during the ceremony).
+I haven’t spoken to her today, which is very odd, and the only time I saw her today was when she walked across the stage.

-Now that I think about it, exactly a year ago I was a completely different person, mostly because of my girlfriend.
-All my friends will tell you, that as the most popular guy in school with my looks (yes, I’m very attractive, apparently), humor (I don’t really think I’m that funny… well, maybe only when it comes to pranks), and athletic ability (need I say more?)
+Exactly a year ago I was a completely different person, mostly because of my girlfriend at the time.
+All my friends would tell you, that as the most popular guy in school with my looks (yes, I’m very attractive, apparently), humor (I am the king of practical jokes, but my stand-up needs some work), and athletic ability (need I say more?)
 I have had girls falling all over me.

 They will also tell you I’m not the best judge of character and am sucker for a pretty face and while I would have been offended a year ago, I completely agree with them.
-Meredith was the only person who didn’t swoon at the sight of me and her friendship and constant reminder to me that I'm not, in fact, the greatest thing in the world have kept my feet on the ground most of the time.
+Meredith was first girl who didn’t swoon when first meeting me and her friendship and constant reminders to me that I'm not, in fact, the greatest thing in the world have kept me grounded most of the time.

-I owe my sanity to Meredith because if she hadn’t been there, Julia Carter would still be walking all over me like she had for eight months.
-The story there is a bit embarrassing, but how it happened allowed both me an Mer to change for the better, even if it was painful.
+I owe my sanity to Meredith because if she hadn’t been there, Julia Carter would still be walking all over me like she had for seven months.
+The story there is a bit embarrassing and was very traumatic at the time, but how it happened allowed both me an Mer to change for the better, even if it was painful.

 It all started with a letter…